EEGMUSICSTUDY/EEG_STUDY/README.md

 * **Tasks**: All stimuli presented to participants (`/tasks` folder).
 * **Baseline images**: Reference images used for baseline conditions.
-* **Prophet tool**: A task viewer and task editor are provided in the `/task_viewer` directory, along with the corresponding `.xml` configuration file.
+* **Prophet tool**: A task viewer and task editor are provided in the `/task_viewer` directory, along with the corresponding .xml configuration file used to create the tasks.
+   * You need to have Java installed.
+   * To run the experiment, simply open the executable JAR file `experiment-viewer.jar`.
+This will load the default configuration used in the study.
+   * Make sure that the tasks (.png images), the .jar files, and the .xml file are all located in the same folder.

-  * For details on how to use the Prophet tool, please visit the official repository: [Prophet GitHub](https://github.com/feigensp/Prophet).
+   * For more details on how to use the Prophet tool, please refer to the official repository: [Prophet GitHub](https://github.com/feigensp/Prophet).

 ---